hadongkyoun/-Mobile-CrushZombie/README.md

 # CRUSH ZOMBIE

-This is still in test mode.
+### <b>This is still in test mode</b>.

 It has some bugs, and there are no tutorials yet.
 There's also a major sound issue.
 But overall, it's a pretty fun game.

 If you have any feedback, feel free to contact me anytime.😊